CodeTechDoll/AkademicAssistant/game_rules/character_creation/ancestries/elves.md

 ### High Elves

-Focused on intellectual pursuits and grace, high elves gain one free rank in the Knowledge (Education) skill and one free rank in the Cool skill.
+Focused on intellectual pursuits and grace, high elves gain one free rank in a Knowledge skill and one free rank in the Cool skill.

 ### Wood Elves